francamacdowell/orchestrator-airflow/README.md

 ![Project Architecture](/images/project-architecture.png)

-We are extracting data **from Github**, **storing on Storage** stage called _Raw Data_ exactly as data is found on GitHub.
+We are extracting data **from GitHub**, **storing it on Storage** stage ,called _Raw Data_, exactly as data is found.
 Extracting from **Raw Data stage**, doing some data manipulations (turning into _tabular data_) and storing on a second stage called _Refined Data_.
 All with Python code orchestrated by Airflow running inside of a Docker Container.

 ### Missing Parts

-Within this porfolio project I would like to show how to deploy the project in a VM (Compute Engine from GCP or EC2 from AWS).
+With this porfolio project, also would like to show how to deploy the project using VM (Compute Engine from GCP or EC2 from AWS).

-Also how to update with new code.

 ## Getting Started

-Now we are going to see what we need and what to do to execute this project, which is basically:
+What we need and what to do to execute this project, is basically:
 * Start a container
 * Enter Airflow server
-* Control and see your DAGs
+* Control and see your DAGs and tasks

 ### Prerequisites

-I'll need these softwares installed:
+I'll need:

-* Docker: I'm using _version 19.03.12_
+* Install Docker: I'm using _version 19.03.12_
-* Docker-compose: _version 1.26.2_
+* Install Docker-compose: _version 1.26.2_
 * Configure `google_credentials.json`: To access GCP you have to create a project and [generate an service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) by JSON file.
 Rename by `google_credentials.json` and put on root folder.

 ### Executing the project